Mexico to exhume remains of slain Zetas chief's parents for DNA

-MEXICO CITY (Reuters) - Mexico said on Wednesday it will exhume the remains of the parents of slain kingpin Heriberto Lazcano to obtain genetic material and put an end to rumors the Zetas cartel is not dead after authorities lost his corpse.
+MEXICO CITY, Oct 17 (Reuters) - Mexico said on Wednesday it will exhume the remains of the parents of slain kingpin Heriberto Lazcano to obtain genetic material and put an end to rumors the Zetas cartel is not dead after authorities lost his corpse.

 Just a few hours after his death, a group of armed men seized Lazcano’s corpse from a funeral home.